-Last week’s installment looked at the principles underlying the Ashley Book of Knots.
-This week we’ll take a look at some applications, as well as a sidebar on Ashley’s pioneering work on knot security.
+In the first installment we looked at the principles underlying the Ashley Book of Knots.
+This time we’ll take a look at some applications, as well as a sidebar on Ashley’s pioneering work on knot security.
 Both installments are from an essay I wrote for the book “Thou Shalt Knot,” produced by the New Bedford Whaling Museum to accompany their magnificent exhibit celebrating the life and work of Clifford Ashley.
-For details: https://www.whalingmuseum.org/explore/exhibitions/thou-shalt-knot-clifford-ashley/.
-While you are there, wander around the site some.
-Great things going on in New Bedford.

 And now on to Part 2.